YeisonAndreyLiCe/python_intermediate_topics/README.md

 ### Abstraction
 Abstraction is a process of hiding the implementation details from the user, only the functionality will be provided to the user.
 In Python, we can achieve abstraction using `abstract classes` and `interfaces`.

-## Modules
-A module is a file containing Python definitions and statements.
-The file name is the module name with the suffix `.py` appended.
-Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.
-A module can be imported by another program to make use of its functionality.
-We can define our most used functions in a module and import it, instead of copying their definitions into different programs.

-## Packages
-A package is a hierarchical file directory structure that defines a single Python application environment that consists of modules and subpackages and sub-subpackages, and so on.
-A package must contain a special file called `__init__.py` in order for Python to consider it as a package.
-This file can be left empty but we generally place the initialization code for that package in this file.